iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainBreakline` stores its geometrical details in its `GeometryStream` as line-strings (i.e. no arcs) which may be open or closed.
 These line-strings shall be encoded as a *LineString3d*.
 If a single instance of `TerrainBreakline` is capturing multiple breaklines, each breakline shall be encoded into a separate *LineString3d* in the `GeometryStream`.

-Instances of `TerrainBreakline`, by default, shall use the Domain-ranked `TerrainBreakline` category.
+Instances of `TerrainBreakline`, by default, shall use the Domain-ranked `trrn:Breakline` category.

 ### TerrainSourceContour